 When developing the Symbol for a vehicle of a particular model and year, ISO starts with a Symbol based on the manufacturer's suggested retail price.
 We call that the price-new Symbol.
 We then adjust the price-new Symbol to reflect differences in the claim frequency and/or severity.
 There may be many possible causes for such differences.
-For example:

 Such differences can account for two vehicles with similar MSRPs having different Rating Symbols — or for two vehicles with different MSRPs having the same Rating Symbol.

 By reflecting adjustments based on actual loss experience, ISO's Symbols promote equity.

 When considering the purchase of any new or used car, you can contact your insurer or agent to find out how the choice of vehicle will affect physical damage premium.
 Having that information may affect your purchase decision and help you avoid unpleasant surprises after the purchase.